chuyqa/DSX_Local_Nov2018_Hadoop_Workshop/README.md

 Click on the Save Icon
 <img width="520" alt="image" src="img/l6-p2-1-2.png">

-2. Navigate back to the `Utils-Workshop` Project and Re-open the "Creating and using py functions in Livy Sessions" Notebook.
+**2. Navigate back to the `Utils-Workshop` Project and Re-open the "Creating and using py functions in Livy Sessions" Notebook.**

-3. Transfer the `quicken-demo-utils.py` script which was saved above, to your HDFS user directory.
+**3. Transfer `quicken-demo-utils.py` script which was saved above, to your HDFS user directory.**

 - Use cell magic `!ls` to see the relative path of the script which was just saved: